JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 prevent unforeseen errors, such as conflicting name assignments.
 When you use `const`, you're also indicating to future readers of your code that this variable is meant to be unchanged

+It is often the best practice to default to using this strictest scope you can when declaring variables; if a `let` works in place of a `var`, use `let` to keep your variable only within the scope you need.
+If the variable should never be reassigned after declaration, then use `const`.

 ## Arrays and Objects